-London Breed Becomes First African-American Woman to Lead San Francisco
+London Breed Becomes First African-American Woman to Be Elected Mayor of San Francisco

-London Breed became the first African-American woman elected to lead San Francisco on Wednesday, when her opponent conceded a tight race.
+For the first time, an African-American woman will be mayor of the city of San Francisco.

+London Breed reached the milestone on Wednesday, when her opponent conceded a tight mayoral race.
 Breed will serve until 2020, finishing the term of the late Mayor Ed Lee, who died in December at age 65.

-At a short news conference, Breed praised Lee and thanked her supporters, as well as the other candidates, including Mark Leno, a former state senator who conceded the race hours earlier.
+At a short news conference, Breed, 43, praised Lee and thanked her supporters, as well as the other candidates, including Mark Leno, a former state senator who conceded the race hours earlier.
 She struck an optimistic tone about the city’s future.

 “I am London Breed, I am president of the San Francisco Board of Supervisors, and soon to be mayor of the city and county of San Francisco,” she said to cheers.